kowainik/relude/README.md

     * [Tutorial + migration guide](#structure-of-this-tutorial) from
       `Prelude` and just general description of the whole package and libraries it depends on.
-6. `relude` has less dependencies and is slightly lighter because of that but still is very powerful and useful.
+6. `relude` has fewer dependencies and is slightly lighter because of that but still is very powerful and useful.
 7. `relude` is opt-in oriented and has a notion of `Extra.*` modules that are not exported by default from the `Relude` module.
 That means that we do not